anxolerd/anxolerd.github.io/_posts/2015-11-22-kpi-buildsystems-presentation.markdown

 cat input | transformation_1 | transformation_2 > output
 {% endhighlight %}

 First of all we have to setup gulp.
-Gulp must be installed both _globally_ in your system and locally as _devDependency_ of your preoject.
+Gulp must be installed both _globally_ in your system and locally as _devDependency_ of your project.

 {% highlight sh %}
 root@machine npm install -g gulp